-There is no better reason to raise the content marketing flag than the fact that Google recognizes quality content.
+There is no better reason to raise the content marketing services flag than the fact that Google recognizes quality content.
 If done right, it gets you link love and puts you right in front of the people.

 Campaigns with good copy can be done with a frequency cap but good content is always on.

 You know, they are lying in that job description

 When you read about a content writer job these days, they talk about writing quality long form blog content.
 But you know that’s only half the truth.
 Because to be a good content writer, you need to be a good copy writer by default.
 You need to craft copy masterpieces out of your titles and call to actions for it to be called good content writing.

 Need an expert who can get the copy and content game right?
 Connect with us. (link)